karlotness/style-transfer/README.md

 [Pillow](http://python-pillow.github.io/).
 Install these first.

 Next, obtain the VGG network weights.
-Download the `vgg16-weights.npz` file and extract it if necessary (if it was distributed gzip compressed as a `.npz.gz` file).
+Download the `vgg16-weights.npz` and `vgg19-weights.npz` files and extract them if necessary (if they were distributed gzip compressed as `.npz.gz` files).
+These files are available through the GitHub releases.

 Finally, clone the repository or otherwise obtain the source code and place the `.npz` file next to the `styletransfer` program.